Brahmaputra river and its tributaries Detailed [2022]

 Brahmaputra river

 The Brahmaputra river (Sanskrit: ब्रह्मापुत्र Brahmaputra), also called Tsangpo-Brahmaputra, is a transboundary river in Asia.
 It is the sixth-longest river in Asia, at 2,900 km (1,800 mi).
 It originates in the Tibetan Plateau and flows eastward for more than 2,900 km before emptying into the Bay of Bengal.
-The Brahmaputra is a necessary transportation and irrigation artery for the countries it passes through, including India, Bangladesh, and Tibet.
-The river has a wide variety of wildlife, including several endangered species.
+The river is known by various names like Yarlung Tsangpo in Tibet, Siang or Dihang river in Arunachal Pradesh, and Jamuna river in Bangladesh.

 The Brahmaputra River Basin